 Matlab will be used for the practical tutorials.
 The software is available for free through the university IT-Services.
 Please check their website for details.

 The course is suitable for MS students.
 Familiarity with basic computer graphics (or motivation to quickly learn them) is desirable.
-Assessment will be based on weekly assignments, mini-projects, and final exam at the end of the semester.
+Assessment will be based on assignments, mini-projects, and final exam at the end of the semester.

 To be admitted to the exam, you need to have